top of page

 Phycomycetaceae - includes just two genera Phycomyces and Spinellus

-Phycomyes - three species are listed, although only Phycomyes blakesleeanus and Phycomyes nitens are normally considered; the latter being the originally described form, and the former now regarded as the 'type species' of the genus.
-They can only be reliably separated by close examination of the spores with those of Phycomyes nitens being somewhat larger, but for general identification purposes they could effectively be treated as the same species.
+Phycomyces - three species are listed, although only Phycomyces blakesleeanus and Phycomyces nitens are normally considered; the latter being the originally described form, and the former now regarded as the 'type species' of the genus.
+They can only be reliably separated by close examination of the spores with those of Phycomyces nitens being somewhat larger, but for general identification purposes they could effectively be treated as the same species.

 Phycomyces sp.